+- activities are

+expressed as a share

+of:

+turnover

+reflecting the

-- reflecting the share of revenue from green activities of investee companies
+- share of revenue from green activities of investee companies

 - capital

 expenditure

 (CapEx) showing

 the green

 investments

 made by investee

 companies, e.g.

 for a transition to

 a green economy

 - operational expenditure (OpEx) reflecting green operational activities of investee companies.